seanluciotolentino/dangerous-intersections/README.md

 # Dangerous Intersections

 This is the repository for Lucio Tolentino's work on the NYPD crash data set.
-The data is hosted from the open data portal (https://data.cityofnewyork.us/) -- I can't host it here because of GitHub's file limit size.
-You can check out the final product at http://walksafer.herokuapp.com.
+The data was geo-tagged, aggregated to intersections, and is not hosted from BetaNYC's data portal (http://data.beta.nyc/dataset/crash-data).
+The final product is on heroku and you can check it out here http://walksafer.herokuapp.com.

 Installing and Exploring
 ----------------

-First, download the [crash data] (https://data.cityofnewyork.us/NYC-BigApps/NYPD-Motor-Vehicle-Collisions/h9gi-nx95?) as a CSV and place it in a subfolder called "crash_data".
-Use IntersectionBuilding.ipynb (in the ipython_notebook subfolder) to build the intersections data set.
-You can then use IntersectionExploration.ipynb to *explore* the data a bit.

-Mapping
+First, download the [intersection data] (http://data.beta.nyc/dataset/crash-data) into the "crash_data" subfolder.
+Second, download the [speed hump data] (http://data.beta.nyc/dataset/speed-humps) into the "intervention_data" subfolder.
+You can then open map.html with your broswer.

+Additionally I've provided the ipython notebooks (IntersectionExploration.ipynb in the ipython_notebook subfolder) for exploring the data some.
+[Click here] (http://ipython.org/notebook.html) to learn how to use ipython notebooks.

+Overview of Program Flow
 -------------------

-To check out the maps open map.html from your browser.
-It'll make calls to the API living on my digital ocean instance.
-The code for the api is in host_data.py in the main directory.

-Disclaimer
+The front end is a single php file (index.php) in the web subfolder.
+When it is opened it makes calls a flask api (host_data.py) that is currently running on a digitial ocean instance.

+Call for help
 -----------------------

-I'm awesome.
+If you're interested in the project and want to contribute consider cloning / forking the project and tackling some of the issues (click that little "issues" tab between "code" and "pull requests").
+If you need clarification about an issue, write a comment on it and I'll get back to you.